 You would agree with me that other modes of mass travel like government and private buses, were never adequate, safe, secured, convenient or comfortable.
 There were frequent incidents of thefts, indecent behaviour towards women commuters, breakdowns or failure of service, bad operational frequency that marred public transport in the past.
 Don’t you remember that one had to wait for hours before a particular bus on the sought-out route showed up at the bus stop?
-Hence it was highly challenging for majority of commuters especially women, children and the elderly to use the available modes of transport.
-But with the coming of the Delhi metro majority of the above-mentioned ills have almost vanished and all classes of commuters feel equally safe, secured, comfortable while travelling.
+Hence it was highly challenging for majority of commuters especially women, children and the elderly to use the then available modes of transport.
+But with the coming of the Delhi metro majority of the above-mentioned ills have almost vanished and all classes of commuters feel equally safe, secured and comfortable while travelling.
 Even the last mile connectivity has received a boost with start of gramin sewa, small busses, battery and auto rickshaws at the metro stations.